 Custom Alloy Wheel Wrapping

-Diamond cutting is a process where a small part of the alloy is cut away with a machine.
-This creates a very shiny effect and is then lacquered over to stop it from corroding.
-But, alloy wheel wrapping is where a wrap is applied on top of the alloy.
+Diamond cutting is a process where a small part of the alloy is cut away with a lathe.
+This creates a very shiny effect and then the wheel is lacquered over to stop it from corroding.
+But alloy wheel wrapping is where a wrap is applied on top of the alloy.
 Acting as a protective layer to your alloy, rather than cutting away at the existing alloy.

-It is rare that you will be able to have your alloy fully wrapped, due to it being a very complicated job.
-Doing this can also make your alloys more prone to damage than partial wraps and can peel away from the alloy.
-Due to this, edge wrapping is most common to create the diamond cut look.
+It is rare that you will be able to have your alloys fully wrapped, due to it being a very complicated process, so alloy edge wrapping is most common to create the diamond cut look.